Once I’ll certainly die, each of us reaches this destination,

 So that I’m nearly choked, and can’t curse as it gives me chest pains.

-Having rolled up the sleeves, made their way to us two in green vestments.
+Having rolled up the sleeves, went to us the two ones in green vestments.

 With the cry “strike the rail!” several vagrants dissolved in the mist.